osudrl/apex/readme.md

 ### To Do
 - [ ] Save models
-- [ ] Merge CPI and VPG
+- [ ] Fix ignored implementations (VPG, DAgger)
 - [ ] Package everything
-- [ ] Clean up /utils/
 - [ ] Sphinx documentation and github wiki
+- [ ] Make logger as robust and pythonic as possible
 - [ ] Fix some hacks having to do with support for parallelism (namely Vectorize, Normalize and Monitor)
+- [ ] ADD PARALLELISM/DISTRIBUTED IMPLEMENTATIONS

 ### Notes
-I'm not satisfied with the semantic clarity of how distribution is encapsulated/abstracted.
-I'll probably change it to something less confusing to read.

-Update: Now that I've changed it...
-I'll probably change it back.

-Also a little glossary of ambiguous sounding RL terms:

 ## Features: